dagguh/tournaments-for-hipchat/README.md

 ## Lack of transparency
 Unfortunately, currently the local dev loop is not transparent.
-You need to run the magical `mvn jetty:run` and then you'll be able to run tests from IntelliJ.
+You need to run with the magical `keep-jetty` Maven profile and then you'll be able to run tests from IntelliJ.
+You'll have to clean up the Docker container as well.
-Automatic periodic reloading isn't perfect.
+Automatic periodic reloading has a delay.

 ## Gotchas